PRONDReconstruct/PROND/benchmark/ReadMe.txt

-Code to generate synthetic LFR benchmark graphs
+Code to generate synthetic LFR benchmark networks

 ----------------------------------------
 In order to compile, type